gabrielsiu/cookie-jar/README.md

 # Cookie Jar
-A to-do list app that offers a points-based reward system
+An iOS to-do list app that offers a points-based reward system